Cooper test: Practical use

-For practical use, precise monitoring presents a challenge.
-Not all military bases have a running track, and tracking soldiers' laps and positions after 12 minutes is difficult.
-Testing is easier to administer when the distance is fixed and the finishing time measured.
+When used in a military, it is difficult to administer the test and monitor the results.
+Not all military bases have a running track, and tracking soldiers' laps and positions after 12 minutes may be considered difficult.
+Testing is easier to administer when the distance is fixed and the finishing time is measured.
 In his original book, Cooper also provided an alternate version of the test, based on the time to complete a 1.5 mile run.

 Most armies and police agencies of the world use a fixed distance.
-This is not exactly a Cooper test but a reasonable practical compromise as long as the distance is of sufficient length to put a continuous load on the cardiovascular system for 10 or more minutes.
-For example, the British Army uses 1.5 miles, the Australian Army uses 2.4 kilometers, the US Army uses 2 miles and the US Marine Corps 3 miles.
-For each base the course is measured and local corrections (elevation, conditions, etc.) applied.
+For example, the British Army uses 1.5 miles, the Australian Army uses 2.4 kilometers, the United States Army uses 2 miles, and the United States Marine Corps uses 3 miles.
+For each base, the course is measured and local corrections (elevation, conditions, etc.) are applied.
 Soldiers are sent off in waves, and timed over the finish line by some PTIs with a stopwatch.

-For personal trainers, the Cooper Test, when carried out on a treadmill, is a reliable and repeatable method for measuring a client's progress.
+For personal trainers, the Cooper test is a reliable and repeatable method for measuring a client's progress when carried out on a treadmill.

-As a standard test this test should to be performed only under standard conditions:
+As a standard test, this test should to be performed only under standard conditions: